KennethL27/Anonymous_Bots/README.md

 <table>
 <tr>
 <td>
   These Anonymous Bots are created specifically for University of Calfornia, Santa Barbara Physics Discord.
 The intent of these Bots are meant to create a welcoming enviornment and a platform for anyone to ask a question or to respond with anonymity.
 These Anonymous Bots are made by using <a href="https://discordpy.readthedocs.io/en/latest/">Discord's Python API</a>.
 As the UCSB Physics Discord Community continues to grow, these Anonymous Bots will become more user friendly.
+Currently UCSB Physics Discord has Anonymous Hotline (Rant Channel), Anonymous Spam (Spam Channel), Anonymous Advising (Advising Channel), and Anonymous User (used for Townhall and AMA Event).
 </td>
 </tr>
 </table>